Econans/.github/.github/ISSUE_TEMPLATE/feature_request.md

 _Replace with a clear and concise description of the feature you want._

 **Context or environment**
-_Replace with a clear and consize description of the feature's specific context, if such exists._
+_Replace with a clear and concise description of the feature's specific context, if such exists._